 Will I have to be located at Cranfield University for the duration of the project?

-No. Companies will be very welcome to base themselves at the University for the duration but this is not an obligation.
+Companies will be very welcome to base themselves at the University for the duration of their support, but this is not an obligation.
 Desk space will made available at our CUBIC business incubator on campus.
-Some elements of support and feedback may be provided remotely/virtually, as appropriate, to the need of individual projects.
+However support and feedback may be provided remotely/virtually, as appropriate, to the need of individual projects.

 Will I be able to use the facilities myself?